import matplotlib.pyplot as plt

 The .explore

-method also has a color
+method has a color

-parameter, which affects both the fill and outline color.
+parameter which affects both the fill and outline color.
 Other styling properties are specified using a dict

 through style_kwds